gavinconran/ArtNet/ArtNet_Docker/README.md

 # Instructions for building artnet_serving image
 The instructions are partly derived from [https://www.tensorflow.org/serving/serving_inception].
+You may find this docker tutorial useful [https://docs.docker.com/get-started/].

 ## Create tensorflow-serving-devel container